 It requires different types of drilling speed to tap into materials like softwood, hardwood, metal or masonry.
-Softer material can be drilled at a higher speed, so try to look for a drill with variable speed.
-This allows you to control the torsion at hand, resulting into a faster or smother drill job.
+A softer material can be drilled at a higher speed, so try to look for a drill with variable speed.
+This allows you to control the torsion at hand, resulting in a faster or smother drill job.

 Before you make a selection, you first need to familiarize yourself with these easy-to-use drilling products.

 First, we have the small Screwdriver.

 Light and compact, the screwdriver uses the least amount of power.

 As the name implies, its main function is to drive screws.
 It is great for light tasks such as woodworking, hanging pictures, or minor home improvement/repairs, but they are not the right tool for drilling holes.